 If you’re a nurse, doctor, or frontline healthcare worker, you tirelessly care for others and may not have a lot of free time to work on your estate planning.
+Your time is valuable.
 But if you can answer the following questions or at least think them through, you can get a jump start on the estate planning process today.

 Who should handle your financial affairs?